open-pioneer/trails-openlayers-base-packages/src/packages/notifier/README.md

 The `notifier` package allows any application component to emit global notifications.
 Notifications are displayed by the `<Notifier />` react component in your application.

+## Usage

+### Displaying notifications in an application

-To display notifications, configure the `<Notifier />` in your app's UI.
-It should be present exactly once:
+The `<Notifier />` must be used in your app's UI , otherwise notifications from application components will not be shown.
+It should be present exactly once.

 ```jsx
 import { Notifier } from "@open-pioneer/notifier";